navikt/kafka-plain-saslserver-2-ad/README.md

 ## Testing

-LDAPProxySpec use Unbinded's in-memory LDAP server for all test cases
+LDAPProxySpec use Unboundid's in-memory LDAP server for all test cases

 ## Build